Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.
 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ## What are the Transit Network Analysis Tools?
-The Transit Network Analysis Tools are a set of tools for performing transit-specific network analysis.
+The *Transit Network Analysis Tools* are a set of tools for performing transit-specific network analysis.
 They are intended to supplement the ArcGIS Network Analyst extension by accounting for the time-dependent nature of public transit and to assist with analyses commonly needed by those working with public transit.
 For example, the tools provided here can help you perform accessibility calculations and show how the area reachable by transit changes throughout the day.

-The Transit Network Analysis Tools must be used with a transit-enabled network dataset created either with the downloadable [Add GTFS to a Network Dataset toolset](http://arcg.is/10jXez) in ArcMap or using the [tools available natively in ArcGIS Pro](https://pro.arcgis.com/en/pro-app/help/analysis/networks/network-analysis-with-public-transit-data.htm).
+The *Transit Network Analysis Tools* must be used with a transit-enabled network dataset created either with the downloadable [Add GTFS to a Network Dataset toolset](http://arcg.is/10jXez) in ArcMap or using the [tools available natively in ArcGIS Pro](https://pro.arcgis.com/en/pro-app/help/analysis/networks/network-analysis-with-public-transit-data.htm).

-The Transit Network Analysis Tools download includes the Transit Analysis Tools.tbx toolbox.
+The *Transit Network Analysis Tools* download includes the "Transit Network Analysis Tools.pyt" toolbox.
 You can add this to ArcToolbox or simply access it in the folder tree in the Catalog pane.
+The download also includes several associated files in the same folder as the .pyt file.
+Keep these files together in the same folder.

 The tools included are:
 - [Calculate Accessibility Matrix](#AccessibilityMatrix)